laminas/laminas-inputfilter/docs/book/unfiltered-data.md

 `getUnknown()` when working with normal input filters, but this approach breaks down when working with collections.

-Version 2.10.0 introduces a new interface, `Zend\InputFilter\UnfilteredDataInterface`, for dealing with this situation. `Zend\InputFilter\BaseInputFilter`, which forms the parent class for all shipped input filter implementations, implements the interface, which consists of the following methods:
+Version 2.10.0 introduces a new interface, `Laminas\InputFilter\UnfilteredDataInterface`, for dealing with this situation. `Laminas\InputFilter\BaseInputFilter`, which forms the parent class for all shipped input filter implementations, implements the interface, which consists of the following methods: